AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

   category are also typically designed to exercise multiple kinds of language constructs mixed together.
-They represent a good opportunity to do so as they are not directed to focus on specific contructs by the nature of the requirements to exercise, unlike a core requirment on, say, *If* statements for example.
+They represent a good opportunity to do so as they are not directed to focus on specific contructs by the nature of the requirements to exercise, unlike a core requirement on, say, *If* statements for example.

 We also have :ref:`language-independent-tors` chapter to hold language